PPerrelet/my-first-repository/README.md

 3. Check status of those files with git status
 4. Stage changes for commit
 5. Commit changes to version history
 6. Review previous changes with git log

+ Making changes to the remote lets bring them down to local.

 ## Table of contents ##
 - example_file.txt